IsMoreiraKt/Volt/CODE_OF_CONDUCT.md

 We thank everyone who contributes to the project and works to maintain a respectful and welcoming environment for all community members.

 Let's work together to make this project a place where everyone feels welcome, respected, and empowered to contribute.

+---

+This Code of Conduct is inspired by [Contributor Covenant](https://www.contributor-covenant.org/), an initiative to promote inclusion and a respectful environment in open source projects.